kozlowsm/LaunchPadv2.0/README.md

 ## Process for Git Merging

+- Go to merging branch and call `git fetch` to ensure branch is up to date with receiving branch.
 - Ensure that HEAD is pointing to the correct merge-receiving branch; execute `git checkout <receiving branch>` (`git checkout master`)
-- Make sure the receiving branch and the merging branch are up-to-date with the latest remote changes; execute `git fetch` on the merging branch and `git pull` on the receiving (master) branch.
+- Make sure the receiving branch and the merging branch are up-to-date with the latest remote changes; execute `git pull` on the receiving (master) branch.
 - Execute `git merge <branch name>` where 'branch name' is the merging branch.